Stirling engine: Components

 As a consequence of closed-cycle operation, the heat driving a Stirling engine must be transmitted from a heat source to the working fluid by heat exchangers and finally to a heat sink.
 A Stirling engine system has at least one heat source, one heat sink and up to five heat exchangers.
 Some types may combine or dispense with some of these.

 Heat source

-The heat source may be provided by the combustion of a fuel and, since the combustion products do not mix with the working fluid and hence do not come into contact with the internal parts of the engine, a Stirling engine can run on fuels that would damage other engines types' internals, such as landfill gas, which may contain siloxane that could deposit abrasive silicon dioxide in conventional engines.
+The heat source may be provided by the combustion of a fuel and, since the combustion products do not mix with the working fluid and hence do not come into contact with the internal parts of the engine, a Stirling engine can run on fuels that would damage other engine types' internals, such as landfill gas, which may contain siloxane that could deposit abrasive silicon dioxide in conventional engines.

 Other suitable heat sources include concentrated solar energy, geothermal energy, nuclear energy, waste heat and bioenergy.
 If solar power is used as a heat source, regular solar mirrors and solar dishes may be utilised.
 The use of Fresnel lenses and mirrors has also been advocated, for example in planetary surface exploration.
 Solar powered Stirling engines are increasingly popular as they offer an environmentally sound option for producing power while some designs are economically attractive in development projects.